FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Materials and Methods

 \begin{scriptsize}

 \end{scriptsize}

-Most foundation models use attention-based transformer architectures \cite{Vaswani2017Attention}, including Chronos-2 \cite{Ansari2025Chronos2}, TimesFM \cite{Das2024TimesFM}, and TabPFN-TS \cite{Hoo2025TabPFNTS,Grinsztajn2025TabPFN}.
-To evaluate architectural diversity, we include FlowState \cite{Graf2025FlowState}, a state space model \cite{Gu2022S4} based on S5 \cite{Smith2023S5}, and TiRex \cite{Auer2025TiRex}, which uses an xLSTM-based architecture \cite{Beck2024xLSTM}.
-While TiRex and FlowState only support univariate forecasting, TimesFM and Chronos-2 are considered both in univariate and covariate-informed settings, whereas TabPFN-TS is used in covariate mode.
-To assess potential benefits of a domain-specific adaptation, we additionally fine-tune Chronos-2 on the respective training datasets.
-In Figure~\ref{fig:rolling_evaluation}, we provide an overview of the data splits employed for our comparative study.
-Chronos-2 is fine-tuned using the hyperparameters listed in Table~\ref{tab:model_specifications} on the same fixed evaluation block as used in the univariate and covariate modes.
+The selected models cover the architectural families introduced in Section~\ref{sec:related_work}: the transformer-based Chronos-2~\cite{Ansari2025Chronos2}, TimesFM~\cite{Das2024TimesFM}, TabPFN-TS~\cite{Hoo2025TabPFNTS}, and Toto-2.0~\cite{Khwaja2026Toto2}, the state-space model FlowState~\cite{Graf2025FlowState}, and the xLSTM-based TiRex-2~\cite{Podest2026TiRex2}.
+While FlowState and Toto-2.0 do not yet support covariates and are therefore evaluated only in the univariate setting, TimesFM, Chronos-2, and TiRex-2 are evaluated in both univariate and covariate-informed settings, whereas TabPFN-TS is evaluated only in covariate-informed mode.
+To assess the potential benefits of a domain-specific adaptation, we additionally fine-tune Chronos-2 on the respective training datasets, which the other architectures currently do not support at all or not open-source.
+Chronos-2 is fine-tuned using the default hyperparameters given in the Chronos-2 technical documentation~\cite{Ansari2025Chronos2}, listed in Appendix Table~\ref{tab:model_specifications}, on the same fixed evaluation block as used in the univariate and covariate-informed modes.
 All remaining time steps of each dataset constitute the training block, whose length therefore varies per dataset.
-The training block is segmented into sliding windows of identical context length $C$ and forecast horizon $H$ for each experimental setting, with a window overlap of 75\%.
+The training block is segmented into sliding windows of identical context length $C$ and forecast horizon $H$ for each experimental setting, with a 75\% overlap between windows.